johnclary/atd-vz-data/atd-vzd/data_model_readme.md

 Observe that the `location_id` of the `crashes` record changes to `AA7729AE83`.

-3. VZ user edits a unit type
+#### 3. VZ user edits a unit type

 ```sql
 update vz_units set unit_type_id = 3 where unit_id = 987654321;
 ```

-4. CRIS user updates the crash lat/lon, and road type
+#### 4. CRIS user updates the crash lat/lon, and road type

 ```sql
 update cris_crashes set latitude = 1, longitude = 1, road_type_id = 5 where crash_id = 9999999;
 ```

-Observe that these changes are not reflected by querying the `crashes` table because they are overridden by VZ values.
+Observe that the lat/lon changes are not reflected by querying the `crashes` table because they are overridden by VZ values.

-5. CRIS user updates a unit type
+#### 5. CRIS user updates a unit type

 ```sql
 update cris_units set unit_type_id = 4 where unit_id = 987654322;
 ```

-6. VZ user adds a custom lookup value and uses it
+#### 6. VZ user adds a custom lookup value and uses it

 ```sql
 insert into unit_types (id, description) values (90001, 'custom unit type');
 update vz_units set unit_type_id = 90001 where unit_id = 987654322;
 ```

-7. Create a query that demonstrates the correct source of truth when crashes and units have edits from both CRIS and the VZ user
+#### 7. Create a query that demonstrates the correct source of truth when crashes and units have edits from both CRIS and the VZ user

+The truth is stored in the `crashes` and `units` table.
+So just query them as needed.

 ```sql
 -- 7a.
 Query for a single crash by ID